luusi/stochastic-service-composition/README.md

 ```
 python digital_twins/main.py --config digital_twins/config.json
 ```
-To modify characteristics of the Digital Twins

-go to the page https://bosch-iot-suite.com/
+To modify characteristics of the Digital Twins go to the page https://bosch-iot-suite.com/

-and login with the following credentials:
+login with the following credentials:

 email: reviewer.dt.research@gmail.com